-The Company offers a loyalty points program for its customers that allows the customers to earn points from ongoing purchases that can be redeemed for products.
-The Company accounts for these points as a reduction to the transaction price based on estimated usage and defers revenue until the points are redeemed.
+Historically, the Company has offered a loyalty points program for its customers that allows the customers to earn points from ongoing purchases that can be redeemed for products.
+As of December 31, 2018, the Company discontinued its loyalty points program and all revenues previously deferred under the program have been recognized.
+The Company accounted for these points prior to the discontinuance of the program as a reduction to the transaction price based on estimated usage.